ddmitov/perl-executing-browser/README.md

 * **Send command:** ```http://local-pseudodomain/perl-debugger.function?command=M```

 * **Combined Perl Debugger URL:**
-  Selecting file to debug and sending command to the Pel debugger can be combined in a single URL.
+  Selecting file to debug and sending command to the Perl debugger can be combined in a single URL.
   Example: ```http://local-pseudodomain/perl-debugger.function?action=select-file&command=M```
   Using the above URL, the selected file will be loaded in the Perl debugger, the ```M``` command ('Display all loaded modules') will be immediately issued and all resulting output will be displayed.
 Any command can be given later and step-by-step debugging can be performed.